MikeDigitize/JSFundamentals/README.md

 ## The JavaScript Compiler

-JavaScript is a compiled programming language.

-What does that mean?

-It means JavaScript code gets compiled by a JavaScript engine first before it's executed.
-So say you've written some JavaScript and you run it in Google's Chrome web browser, firstly the JavaScript engine that Chrome uses - v8 - compiles the code and then immediately executes it.
-In this compilation stage the JavaScript engine runs through the code and compiles it into machine code, performing all manner of optimisation techniques along the way.
+JavaScript is a compiled programming language which means any JavaScript code that's ran in a JavsScript environment first gets compiled by the engine before it's executed.
+In this compilation stage the JavaScript is compiled down into machine code with all manner of optimisations carried out on it to help performance.
 It is at this time, during compilation, when scope is defined.

 ## Lexical scope
 Scope can be thought of as the thing that dictates the availability of variables and functions in a JavaScript environment.
 When a variable or function is declared in JavaScript it is scoped to its location within the code at author time.
 This is known as lexical scoping - lexical refers to lexicon i.e. the source.
 Pre ES6, variables were scoped either to the global scope or to a function scope.